Gonzalo-Coradello/crumbly-app/README.md

 - Cross-platform mobile app developed with React Native and TypeScript.
 - Data persistance using Firebase Realtime Database.
 - Global state management with Redux Toolkit and HTTP communication with RTK Query.
-- Atractive and intuitiva UI.
+- Atractive and intuitive UI.
 - Sign up and sign in functionality.
 - Session persistance with SQLite.
 - Profile picture update from camera or image gallery.